FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Net cash flow is the total cash coming in minus the total cash going out during a period.

 Positive net cash flow means you are generating more cash than you spend.
-Unlike profit, cash flow accounts for timing — a customer paying annually puts cash in your account today, even though you recognize revenue over 12 months.
-Cash flow keeps you alive; profit is an accounting construct.
+Unlike profit, cash flow accounts for timing.
+Of all the SaaS metrics, net cash flow is the one your bank cares about.

 Net Cash Flow = Cash inflows - Cash outflows